yeshasvitirupachuri/ros-industrial-training/README.md

   `git clone -b master https://github.com/jmeyer1292/fake_ar_publisher.git`

 - Concerning Continuous Integration (CI), there is an infrastructure [industrial_ci](https://github.com/ros-industrial/industrial_ci) from ros industrial.
-However, given the active development on [ros-tooling](https://github.com/ros-tooling), I decided to use the [Github Actions based CI](./github/workflows/ros-ci.yml).
+However, given the active development on [ros-tooling](https://github.com/ros-tooling), I decided to use the Github Actions based CI from ros-tooling.
+This is updated at [ros-ci.yml](.github/workflows/ros-ci.yml).